-Scholarships and Grants for Military Kids
+College Scholarships and Grants for Military Kids

 College tuition is expensive and generally increases faster than the rate of inflation.
 For parents of high school children, it's never too early to start researching scholarship and grant opportunities.
 To help offset the rising costs of tuition and related college expenses, advanced preparation is key.

-Luckily, military children can benefit from special college scholarships if their parent(s) joined the Army, Navy, Marines, Air Force, or Coast Guard.
+Luckily, military children can benefit from special college scholarships if a parent joined the Army, Navy, Marines, Air Force, or Coast Guard.
 For example, the Air Force offers the General Henry H. Arnold Education Grant Program, while the Army provides an Army Scholarship Foundation.

 Every year, American Veterans (AMVETS) awards six $4,000 scholarships ($1,000 per year for four years) to help offset fees associated with attending an undergraduate, technical, or trade program in pursuit of a degree, certification or license.
-Applicants must be a child or grandchild of a U.S. Veteran and maintain a 3.0 high-school GPA.
+Applicants must be a child or grandchild of a U.S. veteran and maintain a 3.0 high-school GPA.
 AMVETS also awards three $4,000 scholarships to children of veterans.

 The Fleet Reserve Association (FRA) offers numerous scholarships to children of service members in the Navy, Marine Corps, and Coast Guard.
 Recipients must be full-time students enrolled at an accredited college or university in the United States.
 Awards are provided up to $5,000 to individuals pursuing college and graduate degrees, and the foundation provides about $100,000 each year to recipients in need.

 The Air Force Sergeants Association (AFSA) and the Airmen Memorial Foundation provide several scholarships ranging from $500 to $3,000.
-Air Force dependents of active duty, Reserve, Air National Guard, retired, and Veteran status are welcome to apply.
+Air Force dependents of active duty, Reserve, Air National Guard, retired, and veteran status are welcome to apply.
 Memberships are also offered annually for enlisted members, former members, family members, commissioned officers, and more.